 The manifold is made up of a number of blocks, with each block creating a circuit of 100m of pipe covering an area of 20sqm.
 Therefore if you have an area of 100 sqm to heat then you would require 5 circuits your manifold would have 5 blocks.

 The Two Methods of Installing Hydronic Heating

-In slab heating is when the pipework is installed within the structural slab of the building.
+In-slab heating is when the pipework is installed within the structural slab of the building.
 We tie the pipe to a ‘sacrificial’ mesh in a spiral fashion.
-By spiralling it correctly the floor will be evenly heated and not have cold spots.
+By spiraling it correctly the floor will be evenly heated and not have cold spots.
 The structural mesh is then placed on top of our pipework and the concrete is poured as per normal.
 The system is filled with water and pressurised so that it doesn’t collapse and so that if in the unlikely event it is punctured it is visible.
-On the rare occasion that slab pipes are punctured we will conduct an emergency repair and re-pressurise the system to ensure it’s integrity.
+On the rare occasion that slab pipes are punctured, we will conduct an emergency repair and re-pressurise the system to ensure it’s integrity.

 Radiant Heat Transfer

 The heat energy from the water is transferred into the concrete, and then the concrete radiates heat into the room.
 This is why it’s so comfortable.
 There is no blown air which moves dust around.
 It’s also why it’s so efficient due to the concrete and water slowly releasing the heat energy while the source of the heat – the gas – is no longer being burnt.